Combating Cult Mind Control: Summary

-Language Used

 In the introduction, Hassan expresses discomfort with the term "deprogramming" because, though still widely considered positive by the public, it evokes images of kidnapping cult members against their will, which he no longer supports except in extreme cases.
-Additionally, since the first publication of his book more than 30 years ago, cults have learned the methods of deprogramming and now try to inoculate members against them by sharing deprogramming horror stories and telling them to avoid ever being alone with non-cult family members.

-Another term, "exit counseling," has its own pros and cons.
+Hassan views another term, "exit counseling," has its own pros and cons.
 While it is more voluntary, cults also warn their members against exit counseling, and the "exit" can turn off cult members who do not think they are ready to leave the destructive cult yet.
 In the United Kingdom, exit counseling can refer to someone who aids in end of life care, another point of confusion.
 Though he is uncomfortable with both terms, Hassan admits he does not have a better replacement and uses both throughout the book.

-Hassan also explains his reasoning for using "Moonie" to describe members of the Unification Church, a destructive cult of which Hassan was once a high ranking member.
-While he was in the cult, members referred to themselves as Moonies with pride and even had the name written on shirts that they wore.
-Since then, the Unification Church has sued to get Moonie turned into a rude word.
-Hassan guesses this is part of a campaign to scare reporters away from criticizing the Unification Church and refuses to change his language.
-He thus uses Moonie throughout the text, to refer to himself and others.

-Changes in the 2018 Edition
+Changes in later editions

-In the 2018 30th Anniversary Edition, Hassan has changed many instances of mind control to "undue influence."
+In the 2018 30th Anniversary Edition, Hassan changed many instances of mind control to "undue influence."
 Though this emerged as a legal term, he finds it more helpful because efforts to change the minds of cult members are often not fully effective and much more easily thought of as a type of pressure or influence that makes individuals more likely to agree with cult doctrine than disagree.

 Additionally, Hassan adds stories of Mormon and Scientology ex-members, which previous editions had strayed away from for fear of litigation.
 He notes that, because previous editions did not describe Mormonism or Scientology as destructive cults, the book was not banned by those groups and many members were able to read it.